FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 * In `build.bat` / `build.sh`, update IDE_PATH
 * In `flash.bat` / `flash.sh`, update IDE_PATH, MCUX_FLASH_DIR0, and MCUX_IDE_BIN

-A few notes on the provided build and flash scripts: First, if you run into issues with the provided scripts, you can copy commands provided by the MCUXpresso IDE to create your own build and flash scripts.
+A few notes on the provided build and flash scripts: First, if you run into issues with the provided scripts, you can copy commands provided by the MCUXpresso IDE during a GUI build and flash to create your own build and flash scripts.
 Second, these scripts only work if your `test` and `bootloader` project have been built once using the MCUXpresso GUI (this creates a required files `MIMXRT1062xxxxA.xml` and `MIMXRT1062xxxxA_part.xml` at `iot-reference-nxp-rt1060/projects/evkmimxrt1060/$PROJECT/Debug`)

 * In `config.json`, update the `profile` and `awsRegion` fields
 * In `device.json`, update `serialPort` to the serial port of your board as from [section 2.1](https://github.com/FreeRTOS/iot-reference-nxp-rt1060/blob/main/GSG.md#21-setting-up-device).
 Update `publicKeyAsciiHexFilePath` to the absolute path to `dummyPublicKeyAsciiHex.txt`.
 Update `publicDeviceCertificateArn` to the ARN of the certificate uploaded when [provisioning the device](https://github.com/FreeRTOS/iot-reference-nxp-rt1060/blob/main/GSG.md#41-provisioning-the-device).